 We define EBITDA as net income (loss) before interest expense, income taxes, and depreciation and amortization.
 Adjusted EBITDA and Adjusted income (loss) per share-diluted are supplemental measures of our performance that are not required by or presented in accordance with GAAP.
 We believe these non-GAAP measures give the reader additional insight into the ongoing operational results of the Company, and are intended to supplement the presentation of the Company's financial results in accordance with GAAP.
 Adjusted EBITDA and adjusted income (loss) per share-diluted exclude the impact of non-operating or nonrecurring items including changes in estimate, asset impairments, litigation contingencies, gains (losses) on debt extinguishment, restaurant and office closure costs, gains on sale leaseback transactions, severance and executive transition costs, and other non-recurring, non-cash or discrete items; net of income tax impacts.
-Adjusted EBITDA excluding stock-based compensation expense and adjusted income (loss) per share-diluted excluding stock-based compensation expense are calculated as Adjusted EBITDA and adjusted income (loss) per share-diluted, respectively, further adjusted to exclude stock-based compensation expense.
+Adjusted EBITDA excluding stock-based compensation expense are calculated as Adjusted EBITDA and adjusted income (loss) per share-diluted, respectively, further adjusted to exclude stock-based compensation expense.
 Other companies may define these non-GAAP measures differently, and as a result may not be directly comparable to those of other companies.
-Adjusted income (loss) per share-diluted, Adjusted income (loss) per sharediluted excluding stock-based compensation expense, Adjusted EBITDA and Adjusted EBITDA excluding stock-based compensation expense should be considered in addition to, and not as a substitute for, net income (loss) as reported in accordance with U.S. GAAP as a measure of performance.
+Adjusted income (loss) per share-diluted, Adjusted income (loss) per share-diluted excluding stock-based compensation expense, Adjusted EBITDA and Adjusted EBITDA excluding stock-based compensation expense, adjusted EBITDA and Adjusted EBITDA excluding stock-based compensation expense, and a reported in accordance with U.S. GAAP as a measure of performance.

 The following table summarizes Income from Operations, and Restaurant Level Operating Profit for the period presented:

-1 Fifty-Two Weel ks Ended] Fifty-Three Wo eeks Ended December 29 , 2024 December 3 1, 2023 Income (loss) from operations \$ (53,081) (4.3)% \$ 4,542 0.3% Less: Franchise royalties, fees and other revenue 24,306 2.0% 28,752 2.2% Add: Impairment and other charges (gains), net 33,848 2.7 (2,663) (0.2) Pre-opening costs - 587 General and administrative expenses 81,721 6.5 89,360 6.9 Selling 36,719 2.9 34,770 2.7 Depreciation and amortization 57,729 4.6 66,190 5.1 Restaurant level operating profit \$ 132,630 \$ 164,034 Income (loss) from operations as a percentage of total revenues (4.3)% 0.3% Restaurant level operating profit margin (as a percentage of restaurant revenue) 10.8% 12.9%
+Fifty-Two Weeks Ended Fifty-Three Weeks Ended December 29, 2024 December 3 1, 2023 Income (loss) from operations \$ (53,081) (4.3)% \$ 4,542 0.3% Less: Franchise royalties, fees and other revenue 24,306 2.0% 28,752 2.2% Add: Impairment and other charges (gains), net 33,848 2.7 (2,663) (0.2) Pre-opening costs 587 General and administrative expenses 81,721 6.5 89,360 6.9 Selling 36,719 2.9 34,770 2.7 Depreciation and amortization 57,729 4.6 66,190 5.1 Restaurant level operating profit \$ 132,630 \$ 164,034 Income (loss) from operations as a percentage of total revenues (4.3)% 0.3% Restaurant level operating profit margin (as a percentage of restaurant revenue) 10.8%